 SDA and hardware agnostics disrupt the world of industrial automation

 In industrial automation, equipment has always been tightly coupled with closed and proprietary software.
-A new era of software-defined automation (SDA) and hardware agnostics is about to begin, decoupling applications and hardware from each other.
+A new era of software-driven automation (SDA) and hardware agnostics is about to begin, decoupling applications and hardware from each other.
 This means a significant transformation that benefits both developers and owners of automation systems.

 Traditionally, automation systems and their PLC units (programmable logic controller) have had a very tight coupling of hardware and software.
 The field has been dominated by a small number of vendors, such as Siemens, ABB, Bosch, and Rockwell Automation, to name but a few.
-Software-defined automation breaks up this strong bond by introducing hardware agnostics.
+Software driven automation breaks up this strong bond by introducing hardware agnostics.
 It decouples applications from the components on which they are running.

 “When defining the system, the developer now has the option to select any platform without being tied to any specific vendor.
 SDA allows freedom to choose the hardware components from any vendor and replace them with any other vendor’s components at will.
 It is like a small revolution.”